DAM is more than a software

 Customers demand ease of use, a user-friendly digital experience no matter if the DAM offering is Simple or Complex.
 This is true for Brand Management, Enterprise Asset Management, Marketing Asset Management, Publishing and Video & Audio Management.

 Implementing a DAM solution and making it operational just gets you to the starting line.
 Yes, that’s right, that just gets you started.
+Although you can sign up and get running in a preconfigured SaaS you still need to specify the needs for the perfect solution for a you.
 After the implementation project – a program is born.
 That means this is a continual DAM journey and there is no finish line!

 A successful DAM program encourages curation, not just blind collection.
 We will discuss how to keep your DAM alive and how your assets may go live to give return on your investment and talk about best practices.

-The maintenance is not about the software firsthand — it’s workflows, processes, metadata, business rules, and educating your users.
+The maintenance in an Enterprise DAM is not about the software.
+Firsthand, it’s educating your users to workflows, processes, metadata and business rules.
 Train your users as much as you possibly can.
 The more they understand about why metadata matters, the easier and better it’s going to be.

 Popular video for easy information